francksidi-edb/SimilaritySearch-Summarization/README.md

 Insert inside a Postgres Table containing Vectors

 Search using a Streamlit Python application on the Postgresql table using Similarity Search

+#Create all DDL

+1 - Create The Target Table